Customer Journey Maps: How to Create Really Good Ones [Examples + Template]

 Free Customer Journey Map Templates

-To get your business from point A — deciding to focus on customer journeys — to point B — having a journey map — a critical step to the process is selecting which customer mindset your business will focus on.
+To move your business from point A — deciding to focus on customer journeys — to point B — having a journey map — a critical step is selecting which customer mindset your business will focus on.

 This mindset will determine which of the following templates you’ll use.